 This traveling girl from north of the 49th parallel has a crush on the American South.
 The pull of a warm climate, genteel manners, copious glasses of sweet tea and loads of deep-fried goodness tempt me in ways that I can’t logically explain.
 How fortunate then, that my travels brought me to the affordable, tourist epicenter of Myrtle Beach, South Carolina, where I encountered all of the above.
 If you’re planning a Myrtle Beach vacation in the near future, enjoy our tips on the best things to do in Myrtle Beach with teens, kids and families.

 Note: Travel looks different right now depending on where you live and where you’re going.
 Be sure to check local restrictions and be prepared to adhere to any and all safety regulations before planning a trip to any of the places you may read about on this site.
-Be sure to check the operations and accessibility of accommodations and attractions before departure.
+Check the operations and accessibility of accommodations and attractions before departure.

-Best Things to Do in Myrtle Beach with Kids
+Best Things to Do in Myrtle Beach with Teens

 Hit the Grand Strand